FRC-1818/2018-Teleop_Code/README.md

-# 2018-Teleop_Code
+# 2018-Teleop_Code version1
-Competition code for teleop
+Competition code for teleop.
+The original version.